asyncapi/website/pages/docs/tutorials/getting-started/hello-world.md

     channel:
       $ref: '#/channels/hello'`}
 </CodeBlock>
-Let's get into the details of this sample specification:
+Let's get into the details of this sample AsyncAPI document:

 <CodeBlock highlightedLines={[1]}>
 {`asyncapi: 3.0.0